Sport as a tool for good

 The significance of sport as a tool to improve society has also been formally acknowledged by the United Nations which, in its resolution adopting the 17 Sustainable Development Goals in 2015, recognised the growing contribution of sport to the effort involved in achieving these goals:

 "Sport is also an important enabler of sustainable development.
-We recognize the growing contribution of sport to the realization of development and peace in its promotion of tolerance and respect and the contributions it makes to the empowerment of women and of young people, individuals and communities as well as to health, education and social inclusion objectives."
+We recognise the growing contribution of sport to the realisation of development and peace in its promotion of tolerance and respect and the contributions it makes to the empowerment of women and of young people, individuals and communities as well as to health, education and social inclusion objectives."

 As an international federation and Olympic sport, World Rugby recognises this power of sport to act as a catalyst for peace and societal development.
 Along with the global rugby family, we have a shared responsibility to use rugby to improve lives and communities.

 This task is made easier thanks to a collective desire that exists across all levels of rugby to reach out and support positive development opportunities, a desire that is fuelled by rugby’s character-building values – this is the spirit of rugby.

 To help harness this spirit, World Rugby has developed the Spirit of Rugby programme, a development initiative which recognises World Rugby’s role and the attraction of rugby to organisations wishing to use it to drive sport for good projects, inviting them to submit proposals for collaboration on development projects.

 The Spirit of Rugby programme connects with the World Rugby mission to grow the global rugby family and vision of rugby being a sport for all, true to its values - discipline, respect, integrity, passion and solidarity.